jaklocko/jaklocko.github.io/projects/CRP/README.md

 * Removed determineDX function since it was, as Cam stated, Utterly useless
 * Refactored changePizzaSizes function according to previous work in the Styling and Layout course to remove Forced Synchronous Layout code
 * Refactored "for-loop actually creates and appends all of the pizzas when the page loads" function by moving variable declaration out of the loop
+* Refactored updatePositions to use document.getElementsByClassName instead of document.querySelectorAll for performance reasons
+	* Moved non-changing values into variable declarations outside of loop
+* Moved code to generate the background pizzas outside of anonymous function, thus allowing the function to be called when the window is resized.
+	* Refactored code to move container selection outside of loop, determine the viewport height, number of necessary rows of pizzas, then total number of necessary pizzas to fill the background

 _Pagespeed insights consistently reports a 95/96 for Mobile/Desktop for my index.html page_
 _pizza.html resizes pizzas in under 1 ms, and consistently scrolls at 60 FPS_